mslee98/biocat_model/datasets/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 2695 images.
+The dataset includes 462 images.
-Colony are annotated in YOLOv8 format.
+Colony-eeCR are annotated in YOLOv8 format.

 The following pre-processing was applied to each image:
-* Auto-orientation of pixel data (with EXIF-orientation stripping)
-* Resize to 620x640 (Fit within)
-* Grayscale (CRT phosphor)

-The following augmentation was applied to create 3 versions of each source image:
+No image augmentation techniques were applied.